Summary

 Of course, there are excellent and lousy versions of both kinds of companies.
 But differing priorities trend towards divergent paths in the long run:

-Venture companies race to the exit (or else).
+Venture companies race to exit (or else).

 A venture company’s formula for success is to: